 Cool Off at These Beaches and Swimming Holes in the Hudson Valley

 Nothing signals that summer has arrived quite like a sandy beach and the opportunity to do some swimming.
-Luckily, you don’t have to go all the way to the ocean; the Valley is full of lake and river beaches, as well as public pools, where the whole family can have fun in the sun (with sunscreen, of course).
+Luckily, you don’t have to go all the way to the ocean to cool off by the water.
+In the Hudson Valley, lake and river beaches abound, along with public pools where the whole family can have fun in the sun (with sunscreen, of course).
 It may be worth your while to get a single-year Empire Pass, which provides access to all New York State parks for one year for $80.

-Swim and sunbathe at the Thomas P. Morahan Memorial Beach.
+Swim and sunbathe at the Thomas P. Morahan Waterfront Park.
 Athletes can play a vigorous game of volleyball before ending the day with a relaxing picnic.

 Nestled alongside 16 miles of the Taconic Mountains in northeastern Dutchess County, this state park offers swimming at 64-acre Rudd Pond, where you can also rent canoes and rowboats.
 The pond has 15 tent sites and 26 tent platform sites for visitors who want to make a weekend of it.

 Set sail on one of the two small lakes at Wilcox Park.
 With paddleboats and rowboats available to rent, swimming areas, four covered pavilions, and a 27-site family campground, guests can spend an action-packed day at the park.

 Home to Canopus Lake and many scenic ridges, this park offers a sandy beach and picnic area.
 Outdoorsy visitors work up a sweat with a hike before boating, fishing, or swimming to cool down.
 And if hunger strikes, the snack bar is fully stocked.

 With two beaches to choose from, swimmers at Lake Taghkanic have no trouble finding a spot on the sand.
-Rent a rowboat, paddleboat, or kayak; a recreation hall, snack bar, and playground are also available.
+Rent a rowboat, paddleboat, or kayak; a newly renovated recreation hall, snack bar, and playground are also available.

 Larger than an Olympic-sized facility, the pool next to Rockland Lake opens Memorial Day weekend.
-With a boat launch and fishing available on the lake, a paved 3.2 mile trail, and a concession stand, there’s plenty to amuse your family.
+With a boat launch and fishing available on the lake, a paved 3.2 mile trail, six tennis courts, two 18-hole golf courses, and a concession stand, there’s plenty to amuse your family.